-Based on an examination of the data depicted in Table 5.1, the percent reductions were based on the data from Jackson Blue Spring, which has the highest monthly median nitrate concentrations, and the month () from the assessed period with the highest average nitrate concentration ( mg/L).
+Based on an examination of the data depicted in Table 5.1, the percent reductions were based on the data from Jackson Blue Spring, which has the highest monthly median nitrate concentrations, and the month (February) from the assessed period with the highest average nitrate concentration (3.50 mg/L).
 This approach will be protective for all seasons and add to the implicit margin of safety.

-The maximum monthly mean nitrate concentrations for Jackson Blue Spring and Merritts Mill Pond are and mg/L, respectively.
-The highest mean concentrations occurred in for Jackson Blue Spring and for Merritts Mill Pond.
+The maximum monthly mean nitrate concentrations for Jackson Blue Spring and Merritts Mill Pond are 3.50 and 2.47 mg/L, respectively.
+The highest mean concentrations occurred in February for Jackson Blue Spring and in June for Merritts Mill Pond.

 To obtain a percent reduction that is reasonably representative of both WBIDs and is adequately protective, the maximum monthly mean nitrate concentration for Jackson Blue Spring was used.
 The percent reduction required to achieve the water quality target was calculated using the following formula: